 Another thing that can help you breastfeed with larger breasts is the C-hold.
 This technique supports your breast and aims your nipple toward baby's mouth, making latching on easier.

 In addition to finding the right position to breastfeed, you can also try:

 No, this is a common breastfeeding myth!
-The size of your boobs, large or small, doesn't influence their milk-making abilities.
+The size of your breasts, large or small, doesn't influence their milk-making abilities.
 In truth, people with large breasts can still suffer from both under and overproduction of milk.

-Your boobs are made up of fatty tissue, glandular tissue, and connective tissue.
-The size of your breasts reflects how much fatty tissue there is, and it’s actually the glandular tissue in your breasts which makes milk.
+Your breasts are made up of fatty tissue, glandular tissue, and connective tissue.
+The size of your breasts reflects how much fatty tissue there is, and it's actually the glandular tissue in your breasts which makes milk.

 For some, breastfeeding is easy from the start.
 For others, it takes a little more time and effort to get the hang of - regardless of breast size!

 Small Breasts & Breastfeeding

 Let's squash some common milk supply concerns and cover some top tips that can make breastfeeding with smaller boobs easier.